Rik is a father, training specialist, and qualified physics teacher who is passionate about learning and development.

 Why Do I Need a Dehumidifier?

-During cold spells in winter, it is obviously sensible to keep windows in the home tightly closed.
+During cold spells in winter, it is sensible to keep windows in the home tightly closed.
 However, modern houses and flats are far better insulated and sealed than in the past so, with no air conditioning, this results in a gradual build-up of moisture inside the home.

-Common signs of damp are when the insides of your windows, even if double-glazed, are wet, and mould starts appearing around windows or ceilings, particularly in bathrooms.
+Common signs of damp are when the insides of your windows, even if double-glazed, are wet, and mould starts to appear around windows or ceilings, particularly in bathrooms.

 This moisture comes from washing machines, showers, cleaning and even the breathing of the occupants of the house.
 Yes, even your sleeping cat and the guinea pig are contributing to the moisture build-up.

 If you don’t have air conditioning, then the humidity (moisture in the air) in winter will often increase to levels well above 50%.
 The house will become damp and black mould and mildew will start to grow.

 For maximum comfort, humidity in the home should be from 30% to 50%.
 Anything over 50% encourages pests such as clothes moths, dust mites, fleas, cockroaches and woodlice.
 Humid conditions may also lead to a musty smell and cause damage to furniture and carpets.

 In addition, drier air feels warmer and less energy is needed to heat the home than when the air is too moist.
 On the other hand, if the air is too dry, with a humidity of less than 30%, then static electricity becomes a problem.
 And dry air can lead to a dry cough or respiratory problems.